shiwaforce/poco/README.rst

 The "catalog" and "catalog config" commands will not works this way.

-You can change docker container's names, If you use <project> parameter.
+You can change docker container's names, if you use <project> parameter.

 Home directory
 --------------